rust-lang/a-mir-formality/book/src/case-study.md

         * `WellFormed(String)` -- yep
         * `Implemented(String: Copy)` -- well, that's on the stack, so that's ok!

-The traditional solution so this sort of problem is to impose some kind of limits on the impls people can write so they must be "productive".
-It's a bit tricky to define what productivity means, but intuitively it means "not tautological".
-The challenge is that the various schemes I've seen for showing productivity don't accept impls like the ones that perfect derive would create, so they wouldn't really work for us.
+The traditional solution so this sort of problem is to impose some kind of limits on the impls people can write so they must be "productive"
+It's a bit tricky to define what productivity means, but intuitively it means "not tautological" The challenge is that the various schemes I've seen for showing productivity don't accept impls like the ones that perfect derive would create, so they wouldn't really work for us.
 The solution in the impl works a different way.

 The co-LP formulation acccepts any cycle as valid, so it's very easy to create these kind of "tautological rules".
 Now, if the user actually *wrote* those impls, I don't see that as a problem.
 It's ok to have mutually dependent impls, all we want to know basically is "when I call a method, there will be some impl to go to" (see example below).
 But it's not good if it's unsound. =)